PabloCaballero1295/Sudoku-web/README.md

 - npm install
 - npm run dev
-- open http://localhost:5173/ or the URL your terminal gives you
+- open the URL that is displayed on your terminal

 [Demo](https://pablocaballero1295.github.io/Sudoku-web/)